 Sandakan, Kinabatangan River, Tabin Wildlife Reserve, Gaya Island

-Best for: Wildlife, Beach, Highlights
+Best for: Culture History, Wildlife, Beach

 From orangutans and wildlife-rich rainforests to vivid coral reefs and white-sand beaches, this itinerary offers a varied introduction to the highlights of Borneo, a great option for those short on time.